 Neil Thomas

 I work at the intersection of AI and biology.
-I am currently at EvolutionaryScale building AI tools for protein design.
+I am currently at Biohub (fka EvolutionaryScale) building AI tools for biological design.

 Previously, I was a Research Scientist at Google X. I completed my PhD